spiralhalo/CanvasTutorial/Chapter-3-α.md

 * Hurt flash
 * Enchantment glint

 For the last item we want to apply the glint texture, but unfortunately Canvas doesn't support it at the moment.
-Instead we will use the Lumi Lights shader implementation of glint.
+Instead we will use the Lumi Lights shader implementation of glint. **Update: Canvas now supports it.
+I will update the tutorial soon™ with how to implement it.**

 Let's create a folder called `lib` in our `shaders` folder to store our library files.